 Targeted drug therapies target specific abnormalities found in carcinoid tumour cells.
 Targeted drug therapy can cause tumour cells to die by blocking these abnormalities.
 For advanced carcinoid tumours, targeted drug therapy is usually combined with chemotherapy.

 PRRT (peptide receptor radionuclide therapy) combines a drug that targets cancer cells with a radioactive substance that kills them.
 The drug is injected into your body, where it travels to the cancer cells, binds to them and delivers the radiation directly to them.
-For people with advanced carcinoid tumours, this therapy can be an option, says Dr Sanjoy Mandal, the best gastroenterology surgeon in Kolkata.
+For people with advanced carcinoid tumours, this therapy can be an option, says Dr Sanjoy Mandal, the best gastroenterology doctor in Kolkata.